 “The Cauca River is dying on us at an astonishing pace (…).
 Experts found fish that were hunger-stricken due to lack of nutrients, which affects the population.” [translated from Spanish]

 Colombia’s attorney general has launched a criminal investigation into the environmental damage caused by the dam.
 In 2018, the country’s comptroller general issued a scathing report that found EPM had developed the dam in a “high-risk” area without requisite technical studies and plans.
 He states that the environmental licensing and construction processes for Hidroituango were riddled with irregularities, many of which, if proven by prosecutors, carry criminal sanctions.
-In November 2019 the comptroller general opened investigations into 34 individuals and contractors related to the project.
-Among them are current and former heads of EPM, board members of Hidroituango, companies involved in the project and political leaders.
+In December 2020 the comptroller general laid charges against 28 individuals and contractors for these decisions dating back to 2008.
+Among them are former heads of EPM, former directors and board members of Hidroituango, political leaders, and the major companies involved in the project.

 In August 2019, the attorney general laid criminal charges against a former EPM executive for offences related to contracting.
 The charges relate to ongoing investigations into suspected payments made to public servants in the tendering process for the dam.

 In October 2019, the Inter-American Development Bank announced a historic investigation into whether it violated its social and environmental due diligence policies by financing Hidroituango without adequately evaluating the project’s impacts.

 The comptroller general estimates that the dam disaster has cost the public purse $1.5 billion.
 He states that the social and environmental damages caused by the project are, by contrast, “incalculable.”

 Community leaders who oppose the project, meanwhile, continue to face intimidation and violence.
 Two more were murdered in 2018.

 In July 2019, in response to a Globe and Mail investigation, an EDC spokesperson was called on to account for the bank’s due diligence on its loan to EPM: